 Mykhailo Marynenko

-Mykhailo will use his $100,000 fellowship grant to work on projects that combine technology, art, and human interaction.
+Mykhailo is using his $100,000 fellowship grant to work on projects that combine technology, art, and human interaction.

 Mykhailo is a software and hardware engineer from Ukraine.
 As well as being a keen researcher of security issues, he is passionate about building modern, collaborative, performant, scalable applications.

-Mykhailo will use his $100,000 fellowship grant to work on projects that combine technology, art, and human interaction.
+Mykhailo is using his $100,000 fellowship grant to work on projects that combine technology, art, and human interaction.
 One such project involves using AI and a custom-modified EEG headset to generate images from an artist’s brainwaves, thus developing new ways for artists to draw/visualize using visual cortex data.

 more on Mykhailo Marynenko